Cigna in California

 You can buy health insurance through Covered California.
 The State of California set up Covered California to help people and families, like you, find affordable health insurance.
 You can use Covered California if you do not have insurance through your employer, Medi-Cal or Medicare.

 You must apply during an open or special enrollment period.
-Open enrollment begins October 1, 2013 and ends March 31, 2014.
+The California Open Enrollment period for Off Exchange Plans starts November 1 of the preceding calendar year, through January 31 of the benefit year.
 If you have a life change such as marriage, divorce, a new child or loss of a job, you can apply during a special enrollment period.

 Through Covered California, you may also get help paying for your health insurance:

 - Receive tax credits: You can use your tax credit to help pay your monthly premium.

 - Reduce your out of pocket costs: Out-of-pocket costs are how much you pay for things like going to the doctor or hospital or getting prescription drugs.